micahcowan/bobbin/README.md

 If the file's contents would exceed the end of even auxiliary memory (128k), **bobbin** will exit with an error.

+This option may be specified multiple times: later invocations will overwrite memory loaded from earlier ones (in the case of any overlap).
+You can also use intervening `--delay-until-pc` options, to run the emulator for a while with one file loaded into memory, and then when the program-counter register hits the delay-until point, load the next file.

 ##### --load-at, --load-loc  *arg*

 RAM location to load file from `--load`.